iainctduncan/papers/source/goals.rst

 Languages in the Lisp family (and some others) allow this kind of workflow during software development, an idiom know as interactive programming, or REPL-driven development (REPL being a reference to the Read Evaluate Print Loop).
-In this style of development, code is incrementally updated while the program is running, allowing an exploratory style of development that is ideal during early prototyping and during the composition process (Taube, 2004, 8).
+In this style of development, code is incrementally updated while the program is running, allowing an exploratory style of development that is ideal during early prototyping and during the composition process (CTN: Taube 2004, 8).
-.. citation (Taube, 2004)
 For the domain of algorithmic music, interactive development provides the same kind of immediacy one gets with sequencers that allow updating data during playback.
-Indeed, there exists an entire musical community dedicated to this kind of music programming, known as "live coding", in which the performer takes the stage with minimal advanced material prepared and composes in the programming language in view of the audience, often with the code projected on screen (Roberts, 2018, 293-294).
+Indeed, there exists an entire musical community dedicated to this kind of music programming, known as "live coding", in which the performer takes the stage with minimal advanced material prepared and composes in the programming language in view of the audience, often with the code projected on screen (CTN: Roberts and Wakefield 2018, 293-294).
-.. citation (Roberts, 2018)
 While *performing* live coding is not a personal goal of mine, the ability to live code while *composing* is.
 The project should support this style of working.